It's all or nothing tonight with Tonga and the Cook Islands going head to head for a spot at the 2017 Rugby League World Cup.

-The Mate Ma'a coach Kristian Woolf says it would be devastating if Tonga failed to qualify for World Cup.
+Mate Ma'a Tonga coach Kristian Woolf says it would be devastating if the Kingdom failed to qualify for World Cup.

 "It's a competition that I think Tonga certainly needs to be a part of and obviously that's what we're aiming to make sure happens.
 There's some terrific young Tongan talent coming through the NRL in particular and we need to make sure they've got a pathway into the World Cup and they get that opportunity and, as I said, that's what this weekend is about."

 By comparison two-thirds of the Cook Islands squad will be making their test debut against Tonga, with only five players backing up from their last test at the 2013 World Cup.

 Rugby league's world governing body acknowledges there is work to do in helping Pacific and other tier two nations become stronger in the international game.

 Tonga and the Cook Islands are missing a number of first-choice players.